ojaskatiyar0202/extra-trees-crypto/README.md

 strong assumption, and it is also efficient, since only one number per feature has to be estimated.

-A tree assumes nothing about the shape.
-It splits the rows recursively, so the statement "momentum matters, but only when liquidity is low" is something it can discover rather than something we have to specify.
-Every path from the root of a tree to a leaf is a conjunction of conditions, which is to say an interaction, and those come free.
-The cost is variance: a deep tree fitted to a different sample of the same data would look completely different.
+A tree assumes nothing about the functional form.
+It partitions the sample on one feature at a time, recursively, so each condition is evaluated only on the subsample its parent produced.
+A leaf reached by three successive conditions therefore holds the rows satisfying all three conditions jointly, and its mean outcome doesn't rely on any feature marginally.
+The cost is
+variance: refitting on a resample of the same data relocates the splits, which is why eighty trees are averaged rather than one being used alone.
 We use four models arranged so that each pair differs in exactly one design choice.

 |                 | parametric      | non-parametric               |